solid/authentication-panel/HttpSignature.md

                      [ cert:key <https://candice.example/clefs/doc1#clef3> ].
 ```

 The Group resource can itself be access controlled to be only visible to members of the Group.
-Of course this requires adding members to the group to have as effect the sending of a notifications to the new member.

 ## Extending the Protocol with Credentials